ABHIEBA/EthStorage-Ceremony-X-Earn-By-Abhi/README.md

 ---

+## ✅ Final Step
+- Once all commands are run, wait for your queue.
+- When your turn comes, the tool will process your contribution.
-✅ **You have successfully contributed to the EthStorage V1 Trusted Setup Ceremony!**
+- Done! 🎉 You have successfully contributed to the EthStorage V1 Trusted Setup Ceremony.

 ---